 Improve your Outdoor photos by Manual Shooting

-I want to thank everyone for joining the classes and all the fantastic and useful feedbacks we received.
+I would like to thank everyone for joining the class and all the amazing and useful feedbacks we received.

 That is a tough question to answer.
-But as a rule of thumbs, in Manual Shooting, you are in full control over the settings and exposure.
-With this amount of control, you need to be more careful about the exposure.
-Therefore, you need to check the light and adjust the exposure continually.
+But as a rule of thumbs, in Manual Shooting you are in full control over the settings and exposure.
+With this amount of control, you need to be more careful about the exposure and need to constantly check the light and adjust the exposure.

 How can you master Manual Shooting?